estebanveraart/Slider.-Enzo-Udemy-cursus/README.md

 # This is a learning project, All credits go to Enzo Ustariz whose course is available on Udemy : "coding 10 projects with React".

-This project is deployed at : slider-enzo-udemy-cursus.vercel.app
+This project is deployed at : [Slider](slider-enzo-udemy-cursus.vercel.app)

 ## Getting Started with Create React App